galportnoy/My-Flower-Shop/Server/README.md

 - **Products**
   - `GET /api/products`: Retrieve all products.
-  - `GET /api/products/:id`: Retrieve a specific product by ID.

 - **Orders**
   - `POST /api/orders`: Create a new order.
-  - `GET /api/orders/:id`: Retrieve a specific order by ID.
+  - `POST /api/orders/lookup`: Retrieve a specific order by ID and Customer phone number.

 ## Database

 This project uses MongoDB as the database.
-Ensure that you have MongoDB installed and running, and update the connection string in `config/db.js` as necessary.
+Ensure that you have MongoDB installed and running, and update the connection string in `server.js` as necessary.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.